 This job is sometimes referred to by alternative titles

-Crane operators use cranes to lift and move objects, such as building materials on construction sites, shipping containers on wharves or heavy parts for the manufacturing industry.
-There are many diffferent types and sizes of cranes.
+Crane operators use cranes to move objects such as materials on construction sites, containers on wharves and heavy parts in factories.

 Crane operators usually earn